Construction Vehicle Accidents

 Mark will bring the insurance company to the negotiating table to seek a settlement that meets your needs.
 But if they won’t settle, Mark will be ready to fight for you in court.
 He’s a board-certified specialist in civil trial law, and has won many substantial verdicts on behalf of clients.

 If you were injured in a construction vehicle accident caused by the negligence of a third party, talk to Mark Morse to learn how he can help you.
-Contact us for a free case evaluation.
+Contact us for a case evaluation.